 The Geographical Information Systems Instructional Lab (GISIL) is a state-of-the-art, 29-seat computer lab used to teach GIS, cartography, and remote sensing.
-GISIL features instructional support technology and an array of special purpose peripherals and software.
-GISIL also supports field-based educational activities using mobile GIS software and hardware, wireless communication networks, radio-controlled unmanned aerial vehicle (UAV) with mounted camera, and global positioning system technology.
+GISIL features instructional support technology and an array of special-purpose peripherals and software.
+GISIL also supports field-based educational activities using mobile GIS software and hardware, wireless communication networks, radio-controlled unmanned aerial vehicle (UAV) with mounted cameras, and global positioning system technology.

 This certificate is designed to provide individuals the knowledge and skills needed to work with geographic information and to prepare them to work in this growing profession.
 The study of geographic information science focuses on fundamental questions about how to acquire, store, manage, analyze, and visualize geographic information using computers.
 The required course work helps build a knowledgeable geospatial workforce that understands how to use and apply geographic information science properly in a wide range of settings.

 Students interested in specializing in geographic information systems or in remote sensing, or those seeking a more general background should work closely with their adviser to plan their certificate course work.

 Review Geographic Information Science in the UI General Catalog for information on required course work for the certificate.